Focus: Artist Grant Program

 Students -- undergraduate and graduate in any major -- are encouraged to apply for up to $600 in funding for projects to be displayed, performed, projected, or read.

-Funding for FOCUS grants is made possible through the Government of the Student Body; awards are determined by a committee of students, faculty, and staff representing a broad range of the arts.
+Funding for FOCUS grants is made possible through Student Government; awards are determined by a committee of students, faculty, and staff representing a broad range of the arts.

 Funded projects may not to be used to receive credits in a course.
-To do so would disqualify the project.
 All work for the project must be done outside of the classroom.

 Each proposal requires a faculty member(s) as project advisor(s).
 The advisor must provide a written recommendation stating the student's capabilities as well as an assessment of the validity of the project and minimum budget requirements.

 Funded projects must be completed according to the schedule provided by the Focus Committee.
 The committee may ask for a refund of the money expended toward any project not completed on time.

 Focus Grant recipients will receive a Purchasing Card from Campus Organizations Accounting (COA) for all grant-related expenditures.
 A separate agreement must be signed with COA to receive your card.

 Please read the Focus Grant Application Guidelines for all eligibility requirements and rules for submission.